 Today is Halloween, which means kids decked out as ghosts, witches, and vampires will be trooping by in the Main Street parade at our Connecticut home.
 Then, at the end of the day, these same small town kids—like 40 million or so of their peers around the country—will be eagerly going door to door to bring home a feast of sugary goodies.

-Unless parents apply the brakes on consumption (for themselves as well as their kids), youngsters typically gorge themselves over the next several days, sending blood sugar and insulin levels soaring toward weight and behavior problems, as well as seeding degenerative ailments that are showing up at earlier and earlier ages.
+Unless parents apply the brakes on consumption (for themselves as well as their kids), youngsters typically gorge themselves over the next several days, sending blood sugar and insulin levels soaring toward weight and behavior problems, as well as seeding degenerative ailments, like diabetes, that are showing up at earlier and earlier ages.

 Here are my top suggestions for avoiding “sugar shock” during the holiday season, and beyond: